l4nner/OCI-VM-Stop-Start/README.md

 - There is also an option to stopped all of the VMs at the same time.
 Something you might want to run at the end of your day, for example.

 **Requirements**
+- Bash shell
 - OCI CLI installed and configured for your OCI account
-- Bash shell
+- jq package.
+Usually installed.

 **New features to be considered**
-- Add support for multiple regions (which will take longer to run but...)
+- Support for multiple regions (which will take longer to run but...)
-- Non-interactive options to, for example, start a VM

 **Setup instructions**
 - Steps for OCI command line insterface are available here: